Making the Arts Accessible

 Episodes will come out monthly.
-The next one in February 2023 will be with Emily Malen, Front of House Manager at Theatre Royal Nottingham, followed by Ben Wilson, actor, director, previous Agent for Change at Sheffield Theatres, and audio description consultant.
+The next one in May 2023 will be with Ben Wilson, actor, theatre-maker, previous Agent for Change at Sheffield Theatres, and Audio Description Consultant.

 Have a listen

 I talk to Jonathan Suffolk, Director of Production at The Curve, Leicester who headed up the team at The National Theatre who developed their smart caption glasses.
 We get quite techy and hear how they work in detail.
 And he talks very honestly about how access is managed at a major theatre and how it rubs up against the eternal economic difficulties in the arts.